VOLTTRON/volttron/RELEASING.md

 tagging, building or publishing a distributable package, building or pushing a container image, drafting release notes, or creating a published release from a tag.
 Every step in this document is done by hand until that changes.

+## 12. When a step fails

+Three steps in this document are hard or impossible to undo, and none of the sections above say what to do if each one fails.

+- The tag (section 4) is created before the release branch is merged into `main`.
+If the release branch is then reworked or rejected, the tag already names a commit that never lands anywhere durable.
+Delete that tag and create a new one once a release point is actually ready.
+Do not reuse the old tag name for a different commit: a moved tag with the same name as something once published is exactly the weak point section 4 describes.
+- The rebase merge into `main` (section 6) can conflict.
+Resolve the conflict on the release branch itself, then rebase again, so the branch's own tested history is what actually lands, rather than resolving it inside the pull request's own rebase tooling.
+If the conflicts are large enough that this is impractical, re-cut the release branch from a current `origin/develop` and start over, rather than forcing a resolution nobody has reviewed.
+- Publishing a security advisory (section 9) is irreversible in the disclosure sense: once details are public, they cannot be made confidential again.
+If a defect in the advisory itself is found afterward, such as a wrong version or a wrong description, correct it in place and note the correction and its date within the advisory.
+Do not delete it and post a new one in its place.